 Another blogger who sums up data in his introductions is Brian Dean, founder of Backlinko:

 Google wants to know what happens to your visitors when they visit your site.
-It wants to know how users moved from one page to the other, how much time they spent reading your post and whether they visited again or abandoned your site for your competitors.
-Your search engine ranking will be evaluated, in part, by this data, that also includes the bounce rate, social media posts, and conversion data.
+It wants to know how users moved from one page to the other, how much time they spent reading your post and whether they visited again or abandoned your site for your competitor’s.
+Your search engine ranking will be evaluated, in part, by this data, which also includes the bounce rate, social media posts, and conversion data.

 Writing a data-driven introduction for your posts helps to ensure that the visitors who keep reading and stay on your site are actually the readers that you’re targeting.
 That impresses Google.

-iii).
 Clearly explain a situation: You can also write a blog post introduction that restates the problem addressed by the headline that matches a user search query.
 Clarity helps you here and reassures readers that you know what they’re struggling with.